dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 The above images were grabbed from my review session days ago.
 Depending on how easy it was to recall an answer, you choose from the `Again`, `Hard`, `Good`, `Easy` options which specify when next you want to see that question-note.
 See [Using Anki feedback options to make ideas salient]().

 I could go on and give step-by-step instructions on how to create a card, how to create decks (and so on) but that's ineffective.
 There is an online [Anki manual](https://docs.ankiweb.net/) that documents how to use Anki in detail.
 What I'd do instead is give principles on how best to create a question/answer note and how best to organize Anki decks.
-See [getting started with Anki - the boring parts]().
+(If interested in reading only the parts of the Manual that are immediately useful, See [getting started with Anki - the boring parts]().)

 After 1+ year of many organic changes, this is the current look of my Anki decks.
 It is unlike the deck in a newly installed Anki app.
 It has become stable for now: